 Larry Walker Rookie Card Value

-The value of Larry Walker rookie cards had a small uptick when he was elected to the baseball HOF… his RCs are currently priced about right with no major foreseeable price increases or decreases in the future.
+The value of Larry Walker’s rookie cards had a slight uptick when he was elected to the baseball HOF… his RCs are currently priced about right, with no significant foreseeable price increases or decreases in the future.

-If you would like our advice in regards to buying a Larry Walker RC please email us at firstname.lastname@example.org… cheers!
+If you want our advice on buying a Larry Walker RC, please email us at email@example.com… cheers!

-Walker was named to the National Baseball Hall of Fame this year in what was his final year of eligibility.
-He had to wait 10 years for the accolade but that only makes the fact that he got in so much sweeter.
+Walker was named to the National Baseball Hall of Fame this year in his final year of eligibility.
+He had to wait 10 years for the accolade, but that only makes the fact that he got in so much sweeter.

-Making the Hall of Fame should enhance Walker’s card values slightly and investors who held one of these cards should be excited.
-As a legend of the game, no collectors should be avoiding Walker’s cards as he will be remembered in a positive light for many years to come.
+Making the Hall of Fame should enhance Walker’s card values slightly, and investors who held one of these cards should be excited.
+As a game legend, no collectors should avoid Walker’s cards as he will be remembered positively for many years to come.

-Having said that we are not rushing to the auctions to make a bid on a Walker RC but we wouldn’t advise against it either.
+We are not rushing to the auctions to make a bid on a Walker RC, but we wouldn’t advise against it either.

 Investment Rating: Moderate Buy